Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 In some other cases, where no fabric now survives, the editors speculated from the terminology employed in the records that the documented works may have related to shell-keeps: as at Marlborough and Rockingham.

-In the absence of extraordinary evidence of a large carcass processing facility in Rockingham Forest hunting park, can England's wider Midlands provide extraordinary indirect evidence that humans were hunted in Rockingham Forest?
+If there was a large human carcass processing facility in Rockingham Forest hunting park, surely the surrounding area would provide additional indirect evidence that humans were being hunted in Rockingham Forest?

 For example, if local craftsmen were producing prodigious supplies of de-fleshed human bone, you'd expect to see their output reflected in the region's industries.